Juanscv/Muneris/README.md

 <li> Get notified when a bill is too high.</li>

 <br>
-<h6>*This was my final project from Universidad del Norte, in conjunction with Michael Dussán, and Dr. Christian Quintero.</h6>
+<h6>*This was my final project from Universidad del Norte, in conjunction with Juan S. Camargo, and Dr. Christian Quintero.</h6>